 There are a colleaction of poor eating habits commonly engaged in that will often lead to weight gain.
 These habits are generally mindless, meaning they are frequently done without much thought.
-Constant snacking, serving oversized portions and downing high-calorie beverages instead of water can add several hundred extra calories to your diet every day, and if you aren’t careful these goal-thwarting behaviors can seriously undermine your weight loss progress.
+Constant snacking, serving oversized portions and downing high-calorie beverages instead of water can add several hundred extra calories to your diet every day.
+If you aren’t careful these goal-thwarting behaviors can seriously undermine your weight loss progress.

 Just about everyone is guilty of having a few bad habits here or there.
 Try your best to avoid engaging in these four G’s of negative behavior:

 - Grazing: This is mindless snacking that happens gradually over time, like when a bag of chips is open on the counter and you slowly make your way through it over the course of a couple of hours.
-Grazing also refers to munching on leftovers while doing the dishes or snacking on candy from your desk drawer throughout the workday.
+Grazing also refers to munching on leftovers while doing the dishes .

 - Grab and Go: Do your best to make time for your meals.
 While many of the Optifast weight loss products are great to eat on the go, most times a quick bite on the run turns into a drive-thru stop.
 Schedule your meals ahead of time so you are never rushed to eat.